Recently Viewed Topics

 For example, you may have a set of internal servers that you scan regularly.
 These internal servers use self-signed certificates for SSL connections.
 Since the certificates are self-signed, your scans have been reporting vulnerabilities from plugin 51192, SSL Certificate Cannot Be Trusted, which has a Medium severity.
 Since you are aware that the servers use self-signed certificates, you create a recast rule to change the severity level of plugin 51192 from Medium to Info, and set the target to those internal servers.

 The workbenches reflect the effect of a recast rule.
 A tag appears to indicate when vulnerabilities have been recast.
 The rule applies to all assets or a specific asset based on the rule's parameters.
-The rule continues to apply to existing data and scans as long as the rule is in effect.
+As long as the rule remains in effect, the rule applies to the corresponding data and scan results.

 You can use accept rules to accept the risk of a vulnerability without modifying the severity level of the plugin.
 Vulnerabilities that have been accepted are still identified by a scan, but hidden in the results of the scan.
 To view accepted vulnerabilities, you can use the Recast & Accept filter.